phuocnguyen2201/info-sec/h6-September2024.md

 ![alt create the hash file](image/h6/create-hash-pdf.PNG)

-- Check the hash file is correct format.
+- Check the hash file if the format is correct.

 ![alt check the hash file format](image/h6/check-hash-file.PNG)